aosabook/500lines/functionalDB/chapter.md

                    (make-index #(vector %1 %2 %3) #(vector %1 %2 %3) always); EAVT
                   )] 0 0)))
 ````
 There is one snag, though -- all collections in Clojure are immutable.
-Since write operations are pretty critical in a database, we call **atom** on our structure first.
-This is one of Clojure’s reference types, and it provides atomic writes to the element it wraps.
+Since write operations are pretty critical in a database, we define our structure to be ab **Atom**, which is is one of Clojure’s reference types, one that provides the capability of atomic writes.

 You may be wondering why we use the *always* function for the AVET, VEAT and EAVT indexes, and the *ref?* predicate for the VAET index.
 This is because these indexes are used in different scenarios, which we’ll see later when we explore queries in depth.